Category: Scraping use cases

 Rating: 4.6

-To make your scraped data actionable, it’s essential to save it in a structured data format.
-This allows for easy sharing, visualization, or further processing.
+To make your scraped data actionable and be able to easily scale this up to a thousand products, it’s essential to save it in a structured data format.

-You can use libraries like pandas to easily save your data frames into csv files but in this tutorial we will do it without a help of a library.
+You can use libraries like pandas to easily save your data frames into csv files but in this tutorial we will do it without a help of a library, using Python’s built-in module.

-We will also use two additional products to test our code on multiple URLs.
+Let’s also use two additional products to make our code loop through URLs.

 Here’s the final code: